gargbruin/ECEM202A_Final_Project/docs/related.md

+# Related Work

+Prior work examples including references, and the relative novelty of your work.

+# Strengths of this work

+* As shown in Related Work section, most of the work in this area uses a combinations of sensors at multiple locations.
+Such combination of multiple sensors provides a good set of distinguishing features which makes it easy for the model to detect multiple activities.
+Whereas, in this project we are using only two sensors (accelerometer and gyroscope) that too only on the wrist.
+This limited set of sensors made it difficult for our model to distinguish between activities.
+To fix this problem, we have used multiple approaches such as merging similar activities, adding untargeted activities, adding features like mean and standard deviation etc. Detecting human activities only from

+# Weakness of this work

+# Future Directions

+# Individual Contribution

+# Links
+Section with links to PDF of your final presentation slides, and any data sets not in your repo

+# Credits

 Human Activity Recognition (HAR) is an active area of research because of it's importance in multiple applications.
 Some of the recent works in this area are as follows:

 * [Human Activity Recognition: A Survey](https://www.sciencedirect.com/science/article/pii/S1877050919310166).